think-ke/GovBot-Prototype/docs/API_REFERENCE.md

 ```

 **Side Effects:**
-- Auto-refreshes chat tools with new metadata
+- Auto-refreshes chat tools with new metadata for the updated collection only
 - Updates system prompts for agents

 ### Delete Collection